dhanashreechavhan/skill-swap-thrive-main/README.md

 ### Frontend Deployment
 1. Build the project: `npm run build`
-2. Deploy the `dist` folder to platforms like Vercel, Netlify, or Lovable
+2. Deploy the `dist` folder to platforms like Vercel, Netlify, or AWS S3
 3. Update environment variables for production

 ### Backend Deployment